hashicorp-services/tfm/site/docs/migration/example-scenario-ce-tfc.md

 `tfm core clone`

-tfm populates the `github_clone_repos_path` with the 4 repos defined in the config file above.
+tfm populates the `clone_repos_path` with the 4 repos defined in the config file above.

 ### Build the Metadata File